 Congrats!
 You’ve launched your online store and are already getting orders for those artisanal cat pawprint shaped pillows.
 While traffic is flowing onto your site now, do you have a plan to retain those users for the long term?
 How will you know what marketing strategy to use when the next batch of designs comes out?
-The answer is a little less fun than coming up with those fun designs but just as, if not more, important for the long-term success of your online store.
+The answer is a little less fun than coming up with those pillow designs but just as, if not more, important for the long-term success of your online store.

 Unveil Your Audience

 Ecommerce analytics tools come in all shapes and sizes each offering varying levels of complexity and unique methods of presenting data.
 Some of the best analytics tools for eCommerce provide users with broad overviews of where their budgets are going while tracking the ebb and flow of traffic from various sources.
 While also allowing a user to dig deep and research patterns that targeted audiences display.
-Knowing who is visiting your site is part of the puzzle, the other part is the how and why they came this is where eCommerce tracking tools come into play.
+Knowing who is visiting your site is part of the puzzle, the other part is the how and why they came.
+This is where eCommerce tracking tools come into play.

 Did someone click on one of your ads from Facebook and complete an order or did they bounce before exploring the site?
 Did they add 4 of your top-selling pillows only to abandon their shopping cart?
 Did someone from the Pacific Northwest use a coupon code to save 20% on that order of 10 cat pawprint pillows?
-Setting up your tracking and conversion goals in an analytics tool are really the only way to truly know for sure.
+Setting up your tracking and conversion goals in an analytics tool is really the only way to truly know for sure.

 Here's a few tools we love

 Klaviyo provides an automated solution to email marketing for eCommerce platforms.
-Klaviyo simplifies a lot of the data other tools present in massive spreadsheets providing automatic audience segmentation following specified conditions you can set up beforehand.
-Did a user complete a purchase shortly after landing on the site, did a user open an offer popup and then end their session with an abandoned cart?
-Klaviyo can deliver more personalized messages to each of these users with speed and accuracy other platforms lack.
+Klaviyo simplifies a lot of the data other tools present in massive spreadsheets providing automatic audience segmentation following specified conditions you set up beforehand.
+Did a user complete a purchase shortly after landing on the site?
+Did a user open an offer popup and then end their session with an abandoned cart?
+Klaviyo can deliver personalized messages to each of these users with speed and accuracy other platforms lack.

 Some parting words. . .

 The great thing about these analytics tools is that they work hand-in-hand with each other and are compatible with any of the popular eCommerce platforms currently available.
 Integration is made easy thanks to plugins and tutorials provided by the developers.
 Taking advantage of these tools and the data they provide means your eCommerce site will have a greater understanding of what visitors are looking for, how they found your site, what they are doing once they get there, and if they are completing those all-important goals.
 This is just the tip of the iceberg when it comes to eCommerce analytics tools available for marketing teams it all comes down to how much detail you are looking for and how deep you want to dive to find it.
 If you take anything away from this post, get Google Analytics installed and tracking your goals now, while the flood of data will be overwhelming the data within is well worth the effort to find.
 And if you really want to go above and beyond use Google Tag Manager to control all these tools tags and more!